diskoverdata/diskover-docs/source_files/plugins_diskover_web_file_actions_imf_package_validator.md

 #### IMPORTANT NOTE

-Please refer to the **Read Me** document and any other documentation attached to the plugin from Oxagile, as they may contain more recent information.
+Please refer to the **Read Me** document and any other documentation attached to the plugin you will receive from Oxagile, as they may contain more recent information.

 #### IMF Package Validator Plugin Installation

+##### Python / Diskover Folder

-1. There are no changes in python part and/or diskover folder.
+There are no changes in python part and/or diskover folder.

+##### PHP Diskover-Web Folder

-2. For PHP diskover-web folder:
+For PHP diskover-web folder:

 🔴 &nbsp;Copy the new file action from `/src/diskover/Constants.php.sample` and add file action **validate IMF package**.
 For more information on [adding a file action](https://docs.diskoverdata.com/diskover_configuration_and_administration_guide/#diskover-web-plugins-file-actions).